What is a shot list anyway?

 By the way, we think Bridal Guide’s list is a very bad example to follow, and there are many sites that give similar examples.
 It is long and unnecessary.
 We agree with a photographer’s comment: “Giving a photographer a list like this would be like giving a chef at a restaurant detailed instructions on how to make a dish.
 We are professionals for a reason, and you chose us for a reason.”

 We believe that a shot list can contribute to your wedding success as we talked in this post: 5 things that make your wedding successful.
 So the point is “How to make a good shot list?”

 - Short: with about 5 special shots you like.
-The shorter the list is, the easier it is for your photographers to remember and do.
-Don’t give them unnecessarily long list of 20+ shots.
-This keeps your photographers from being creative and do their style (you booked them for their style and their creativity, not for their ability to follow a shot list).
+The shorter the list is, the easier it is for your photographer to remember and do.
+Don’t give them an unnecessarily long list of 20+ shots.
+This keeps your photographer from being creative (you booked your photographer for his/her style and creativity, not for the ability to follow a shot list).

 - Practical: the photos must be reasonable and doable.
-If your wedding is in a downtown area, a shot in a vine yard is irrelevant.
-If you want to have a sunset shot but your timeline doesn’t have time for one, putting a sunset shot in the list is unnecessary.
+If your wedding is in a downtown area, a shot in a vineyard is irrelevant.
+If you want a sunset shot, but you don’t have time for one, putting it on the list is unnecessary.

-- Something that is outside of your photographers’ normal work: if you want to have a few portraits like fashion-magazine style and your photographers don’t normally do that, discuss with them and put it in the list if they can do that.
+- Something that is outside of your photographer’s normal work.
+If you want to have a few portraits like the fashion-magazine style and your photographer doesn’t normally do that, discuss with him/her first.

-Shot list does require a lot of searching in order to make it work for you and your photographers.
+Shot list requires a lot of searching in order to make it work.
 Also, you need to discuss with your photographer regarding a list.
 Some photographers don’t accept a list and want absolute freedom, while some are willing to follow a short list.
-Regardless, talk to your photographers first to understand their perspective on this before making one.
-But above all, trust your photographers!
+Regardless, talk to your photographer first to understand his/her perspective on this before making one.
+Above all, trust your photographer!